mike-lischke/antlr4ng/ReadMe.md

 ## Release Notes

+### 2.0.3

+- Removed last reference to a Node.js specific type (Buffer), which avoids the automatic reference to the Node.js typings and an "resolution-mode" assertion for "require" (CommonJS).
+- Upgraded the ANTLR4 jar, which now produces optional attributes in rule contexts.

 ### 2.0.1 - 2.0.2

 - There are changes in the package content (typings are now in the dist folder too, instead of source).